Let’s open the books … again.

 How Passive is This?

-How much time did Will and I spend — combined — managing our investments?
+How much time did we spend — combined — managing our investments?

 - 10 minutes – Texting our former next-door neighbor.